cybertraining-dsc/cybertraining-dsc.github.io-v1/content/en/modules/bigdataapplications/2020/course_lectures.md

 If you have questions please post them on [Piazza](https://piazza.com/class/kedccsbsthm5sc).

-### Suggested Assignment: Professional Bio
+### Suggested Assignment: Bio

-Post a professional three paragrap Bio on [Piazza](https://piazza.com/class/kedccsbsthm5sc).
-Please post it under bio.
+Post a **professional** three paragraph Bio on [Piazza](https://piazza.com/class/kedccsbsthm5sc).
+Please post it under teh folder bio.
 Use as subject "Bio: Lastname, Firstname".
 Research what a provessional Biograpghy is.

 Remember to write it in 3rd person and focus on professional